lazyguyy/bingo-generator/README.md

 With the optional argument ``-b`` we can specify the name of a file containing a latex template for a bingo board, in which the bingo values will be inserted.
 The string ``#INSERT_HERE#`` is used to represent a single field of the Bingo field.
 We assume that all fields belonging to the same board appear successively in the template and that the 13th field is the center of the board.

-We may also want to change the template file in which the beingos will be embedded.
+We may also want to change the template file in which the Bingo boards will be embedded.
 By specifying a filename with ``-d``, the generated bingo boards will be inserted into the given file.

 The creation of the final latex file then goes as follows:
-First, the number of Bingo fields in the board template are determined (each board contains 25 fields, so the number of boards is given by the number of fields divided by 25).
+First, the number of Bingo boards in the board template are determined (each board contains 25 fields, so the number of boards is given by the number of fields divided by 25).
 Then, for each of the Bingo boards, a random selection of values (with the center value being fixed) is generated and injected into the board template.
 This process is repeated ``n`` times and finally all of the filled board templates are joined with a separator (by default ``\n\newpage\n``) and inserted into the document template.
 The result is then printed to ``stdout``.